-Last updated: about 1 year ago
+Last updated: over 1 year ago

 Kidney stones can form in the kidneys, ureters, or bladder.
 Treatment options vary depending on the size, location, and composition of the stones.
 The risk of developing kidney stones is higher in men and individuals with a family history of kidney stone disease.
 Lifestyle factors also play a significant role in increasing the risk, particularly for those who don’t drink enough fluids.